silviamaggi/smd-com/_pages/now.md

 ## Work

-I’m contracting with an Italian web agency in the role of UX designer for <a href="https://www.bper.it/">BPER Bank</a>.
+I’m contracting with an Italian web agency in the role of UX designer for <a href="https://www.webuildgroup.com/en/">Webuild</a>.
 Work is mostly remote.
 I am specialising in [digital accessibility](https://silviamaggidesign.com/category/accessibility/ "View posts under the 'accessibility' category"), having trained in-house and recently helped UniCredit Bank comply with the WCAG 2.1 (AA) rules.
 The plan is to complete <a href="https://www.edx.org/course/web-accessibility-introduction">the course <em>Introduction to Accessibility</em> on edX</a> and get the official certification.

 ## Reading

-My main goal is to <a href="https://silviamaggidesign.com/notes/note-about-news-consumption/" title="read a brief note about news consumption">avoid reading the news every day</a>, focusing on the many books I bought.
+My main goal is to <a href="https://silviamaggidesign.com/tag/news/" title="read my posts about news consumption">avoid reading the news every day</a>, focusing on the many books I bought.
+The record started at the beginning of 2023.

 In progress: